-When an historical complaint is received about a current or past staff member or student; about any kind of sexual, physical, emotional or psychological conduct or behaviour at or connected with the School:
+When an historical complaint is received about a current or past staff member or student that involves allegations of any kind of sexual, physical, emotional or psychological conduct or behaviour at or connected with the School:

-- The complaint will be received in a respectful, compassionate and empathetic manner and will be documented fully - The Headmaster, delegated Board member or an independent reviewer will be appointed to investigate the complaint thoroughly - The review will make recommendations about: - Potential risk to other former staff/students and current staff/students - Any institutional redress required - The extent of evidence and whether it meets the threshold of alleged criminal activity and/or referral to the Police - O Any policy or procedural changes needed to prevent future incidents
+- The complaint will be received in a respectful, and appropriately receptive and empathetic manner, and will be documented fully. - The Headmaster, delegated Board member or an independent reviewer appointed by the Board Chair, will investigate the complaint thoroughly. - The investigation will report its findings to the Board Chair and Headmaster and may make recommendations regarding: - The potential risk to other former staff/students and current staff/students. - Any institutional redress required. - The extent of evidence and whether it amounts or may amount to criminal activity and should be referred to the Police. - Whether any policy or procedural changes are needed to prevent future incidents.